dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T82: Democracy promotes just and sustainable solutions.
+### T82: Democratic progress is slower but more just and sustainable.

 |Support|
 |---|